 A publishing procedure in tune with “open science” that aims to reduce the “publishing bias” that is thought to lead to more “positive” results and fewer “negative” results being published.
-Basically, a manuscript (with theory, methods, hypothesis, etc.) is submitted, reviewed, and accepted in principle for publication before the research is carried out.
+Basically, a manuscript (with theory, methods, planned data analysis, hypothesis, etc.) is submitted, reviewed, and accepted in principle for publication before the research is carried out.
 This manuscript is often called the “Stage 1” or “pre-registered” manuscript.
-Once the research has been carried out, the final parts of the paper (e.g., results, conclusion) are added and the final (“stage 2”) paper is published in the journal.
+Once the research has been carried out, the final parts of the paper (e.g., results, conclusion) are added and the final (“Stage 2”) paper is published in the journal.
 Several Hogrefe journals already offer authors the opportunity to publish registered reports – please refer to the respective author guidelines.

 ScienceOpen is a platform where scientists can research literature published by wide range of publishers.
 Features such as linked references and statistics about online citations, Altmetric™ scores, user numbers, user ratings, and shares provide contextual information to the scientific community.
 Users can also comment on articles, or add recommendations and post-publication peer reviews.
 Hogrefe’s collection of open access articles has been indexed on ScienceOpen since 2017.
 In January 2019 we added a large part of our backlist, organized in thematic collections as well as by journal, and these collections are being updated continuously as new articles are published.